DavidOLoughran/GraphTheoryProject/README.md

 - You then take accept state from NFA1 and make it no longer an accept state.
 - Then you make it point at the start state of NFA2 to create a path from nfa1 to nfa2.
 - Create a new NFA with NFA1's start state and NFA2's end state.
-- Finally push it to the stack
+- Finally push it to the stack.
 ```sh
    if c == '.':
             nfa2 = stack[-1]